Maritime Captain Somaasundram s/o Sinnathamby Called to The Bar

 Father and Son Called to the Bar

-What made the day he was called to Bar even sweeter is his eldest son Siva Prasad.
+What made the day he was called to Bar even sweeter is his elder son Siva Prasad.
 Siva did not initially set out to follow in his father’s footsteps.
 Like many sons, he saw his father more as a distant figure during his childhood, shaped by long absences at sea and a strict sense of discipline when he was home.
 But as the years went by, something changed.
 Watching his father juggle work, studies, and family responsibilities left a lasting impression on him.

 In time, both father and son found themselves studying law, not just at the same time, but together.
 They shared notes, discussed difficult subjects, and supported each other through the process.
 There is something deeply moving about that, a sense of time being returned in an unexpected way.
 And so, on that February morning, they stood side by side, both being called to the Bar on the same day.